 Before going any further, let’s consider the most direct scripture on this subject which is found in the gospels.
 A rich young man comes to Jesus, asking how he can enter Heaven.
 The man isn’t content to have mere earthly riches but also desires heavenly ones.
 It appears he wants to gain eternal life through his good deeds, an impossibility.

 The rich young man asks Jesus, “What good deeds must I do to inherit eternal life.”
 Interestingly, Jesus tells him he has to follow the commandments.
 The rich man says he’s done this from his youth.
-Then, Jesus recognizing the greatest barrier between him and eternal life being his wealth, tells him to sell his possessions, give the proceeds to the poor and follow Him.
+Then, Jesus, recognizing the greatest barrier between him and eternal life being his wealth, tells him to sell his possessions, give the proceeds to the poor and follow Him.

 The rich young man walks away sad because he’s unusually rich and feels this request is asking too much.
 All the commandments in scripture can be summed up as loving God and loving others.
 Jesus hints that the rich man’s good works aren’t enough for eternal life when He says only God is good at the outset of the conversation after the rich young man calls Jesus good.

 Jesus certainly is God and perfectly good but it makes you wonder if Jesus was simply humoring the rich young man since He understood his heart.
 It’s possible that the man simply believed Jesus was a “good teacher” and that people apart from Divine intervention could be good enough to attain right standing with God.
 Jesus definitely isn’t advocating works-based salvation here.
-After all, if we were capable of saving ourselves by our own good works, there would’ve been no need for Jesus to die on a cross.
+After all, if we were capable of saving ourselves by our own good works, there would’ve been no need for Jesus to die on the cross.

 The rich man feels he’s a decent human being but Jesus hints that only God can keep the law perfectly.
 The man walking away sad shows that his heart was more concerned with his own wealth than the economic inequality and disparity of others (a very common trap for the wealthy).
 Far more concerning than that, the rich man allows his wealth to keep him from an authentic relationship with God.